kamadiem/final_project/Readme.md

 Link: https://azure.microsoft.com/en-us/services/cognitive-services/text-to-speech/#overview

-- In the Azure Portal search for “Speech Services” resource to create a cognitive service, speech service which includes API endpoints like the Text-to-speeck service
+- In the Azure Portal search for “Speech Services” resource to create a cognitive service, speech service which includes API endpoints like the Text-to-speeck service.
-- Select a name, subscription, location pricing tier and resource group
+- Select a name, subscription, location pricing tier and resource group as needed.
-- We will need the "Keys and Endpoint" information for the application (which is configured in the speech_controller.js file)
+- We will need the "Keys and Endpoint" information for the application (which is configured in the speech_controller.js file).

 ## Tools
 My project uses a number of open-source projects to work properly: